containers/podman/test/apiv2/README.md

 If there's no leading slash, `t` prepends `/v1.40`.
 This is a simple convenience for simplicity of writing tests.

-* When method is POST, the argument after the endpoint must be a series of POST arguments in the form 'key=value', separated by commas. `t` will convert those to JSON form for passing to the server.
+* When method is POST, the argument(s) after the endpoint may be a series of POST parameters in the form 'key=value', separated by spaces: t POST myentrypoint 200                                 ! no params t POST myentrypoint id=$id 200                          ! just one t POST myentrypoint id=$id filter='{"foo":"bar"}' 200   ! two, with json t POST myentrypoint name=$name badparam='["foo","bar"]' 500  ! etc...
+`t` will convert the param list to JSON form for passing to the server.
+A numeric status code terminates processing of POST parameters.

 * The final arguments are one or more expected string results.
 If an argument starts with a dot, `t` will invoke `jq` on the output to